The main difference between SEO vs SEM is that SEO refers to organic search, while SEM usually refers to paid search.

 Do I need SEO or SEM?

-You can also read our post on Digital Advertising Explained, where we give definitions for all digital acronyms.
+You can read more about Google search engine marketing in our post on Digital Advertising Explained, where we give definitions for all digital acronyms.